bitkey/bitkey/README.rst

 cold-online wallet.
 It may be most convenient to generate the QR code for the master public key, then scan it from the Electrum app for Android to create a watch-only wallet.
 The watch-only wallet allows you to check your balance and history, prepare and broadcast transactions, but not sign transactions.
-If you only sign your transactions in cold-offline mode and successfully keep your master private key secret, your funds cannot be stolen by a network attack.
+If you only ever sign your transactions in cold-offline mode and never otherwise compromise your secret master private key, your funds cannot be stolen by a network attack.
 Since this version of Bitkey includes webcam support, you may use the cam to scan the QR code of the prepared transaction for signing, thus never exposing Bitkey or your wallet to harmful files.
 For more information, refer to http://docs.electrum.org/en/latest/coldstorage.html